 Year 2: Woodland Explorers, Twisted Tales, Dive In

 Each term parents receive a curriculum letter explaining how the subjects are taught.
-Click below for the summer term.
+Click below for the autumn term.

 We place a strong emphasis on the use of phonics as an early reading skill.
 We use a range of reading scheme books to support our teaching of phonics.
+We use books from The Oxford Reading Tree, Heinemann Storyworld and Rigby Stars series.
+These books are placed into book bands to ensure that they can be matched accurately to the needs of each child.
 Single and double sounds are taught throughout all three year groups, with daily phonics sessions.
 As the children become more fluent they are taught to use other strategies alongside their phonic knowledge.
 This results in children becoming fluent, expressive readers who have a love of reading.